hartwigmedical/pipeline5/image/README.md

 # What is this directory?

-These are scripts and data for creating new disk images for running PipelineV5 VMs on GCP.
+Tools for creating new disk images for running PipelineV5 VMs on GCP.
 The image must include all of the tools that are required by the pipeline version being executed, and must be a functional standalone OS.
 The images we create are based on the Debian image provided by Google.
+There are multiple aspects to this image:

+* Our tools or their dependencies use Python, R and Perl.
+As of the update to Debian 12 the latter two of these are managed via `anaconda`.
+* Resources are layered in from both cloud storage buckets (for very large files) and cloud source repositories.
-Resources and tools are copied in from buckets and other sources at imaging time.
+* Both HMF-maintained and external tools are copied in from a cloud storage bucket.
+Additionally, `Artifact Registry` may be used as a source, see below.

 The image is created with a name and "family" that make it clear which version of the pipeline it should work with.
 The contract between the image and the pipeline code version is quite loose so production pipeline builds specify the exact image name in their arguments.
 Without this argument the latest image in the same family as the executing pipeline will be used, which is convenient for development.

 As of December 2023 migration has begun to a situation in which only externally-maintained tools should be pulled from the `common-tools` bucket, HMF tools should be pushed to Artifact Registry via tags and retrieved from there as well.
 See the